Real World Excitement, Decades of Celebrity-Driven Charity Events

 Over the years he also had enlisted such co-sponsors as Harry Winston, Lancôme, and Wall Street’s Shearson Lehman.

-“By then, we had honored leading medical researchers, Nobel Laureates, activist celebrities, Oscar-winning producers, Hall of Fame athletes, heads of industry, leading medical researchers, Grammy-winning singers, civil rights leaders, Emmy-winning actors, top fashion designers, Tony-winning Broadway stars, and best-selling authors.”
+“By then, we had honored leading medical researchers, Nobel Laureates, activist celebrities, Oscar-winning producers, Hall of Fame athletes, heads of industry, Grammy-winning singers, civil rights leaders, Emmy-winning actors, top fashion designers, Tony-winning Broadway stars, and best-selling authors.”

 Creating and hosting so many varied events with such high-profile guests and honorees certainly had its share of pressing deadlines, last-minute glitches, and treasured once-in-a-lifetime memories.